vsinouvassin/GCD-CourseProject/UCI HAR Dataset/CodeBook.md

 6. For each of the variables above, except for "subject" and "activity", I calculate the average (mean) grouping by subject and activity.

 And I store the result in the data set called tidyData.
+This is a data frame of 180 observations from 68 variables.
 And this is the output, I write on a file called "tidyData.txt".